 It’s the kind of story that sends chills up the spine of every parent.
-What makes an innocent girl, seemingly so well-grounded, make such a dangerous decision?
+What makes a child, seemingly so well-grounded, make such a dangerous decision?
 And, more importantly, could it happen with my kid?

-Having worked with teenagers and their parents for over 25 years, there is very little I haven’t seen in the way of teenage rebellion.
+I have worked with teenagers and their parents for over 25 years.
+There is very little I haven’t seen in the way of teenage rebellion.
 Sex.
 Drugs.
 School expulsions.
 Runaways.
 Disrespect.
 Car accidents.
 Peer pressure.
 The list goes on.

 On the topic of raising teenagers, Mark Twain advised, “When a boy turns 13, put him in a barrel and feed him through a knot hole.
 When he turns 16, plug up the hole.”
-Faced with the challenges that adolescence brings, this plan begins to look attractive!
+Faced with the challenges that adolescence brings, this plan, although utterly ridiculous, begins to look attractive!
 But is this really the only way to survive the teenage years?

 Rebellion: Some facts about maturity into adulthood

 Every parent wants to avoid teenage rebellion if at all possible, and for good reason.
 Who really wants to see their kids make bad choices and get themselves into trouble?
-And so I have parents asking me all the time, “How do I make sure my kid stays on the straight and narrow?”
+And so I have parents asking me all the time, “How do I make sure my kid continues to behave wisely?”

 You may be surprised by my answer.
 Here are a few things that will help us keep rebellion in its proper perspective: